Friends enjoying time together

 When choosing how to invest your money, you’ll need to decide how much risk you’re prepared to take in order to reach your investment goals.
 It’s important to find the right balance between potential risk and potential reward, so think carefully about the impact losing money will have on you.

 The more investment risk you take, the higher the potential returns, but also the more likely you are to get back less than you invested.
 Different types of investment have different levels of risk.
-For example, equities are considered more ‘risky’ than bonds or cash because they will experience bigger fluctuations in their value.
+For example, equities are considered more ‘risky’ than bonds or cash because they generally experience bigger fluctuations in their value.
 Each of our portfolios targets a certain level of risk and the funds are chosen to provide the right balance of potential reward versus potential fluctuation in value.

 Diversification is based on the old proverb, ‘don’t put all your eggs in one basket’.
 It’s about spreading your money across different assets to reduce the probability and impact of losing money.
 That’s because as the value of one asset goes up, another can go down.